neondatabase/guide-neon-next-clerk/README.md

 CLERK_SECRET_KEY=xxxxxx
 ```

-Replace the placeholders with your actual Neon database URL and Clerk application configuration values.
+Replace the placeholders with your actual Neon database URL and the Clerk application configuration values.

 4. Run the database migrations using Drizzle.